aramis-lab/clinicadl/docs/Preprocessing/Extract.md

 You can choose between `rgb` (will save the slice in three identical channels) or `single` (will save the slice in a single channel).
 Default value: `rgb`.
 - `--discarded_slices`: (int) Number of slices discarded from respectively the beginning and the end of the MRI volume.
+- `--save_features` (bool) Flag to specify if you want to save the slices as tensors in the CAPS.
+By default, the pipeline only extracts the images and specified slices are then extracted on-the-fly.

 The output files are `<input_pattern>_axis-{sag|cor|axi}_channel-{single|rgb}_slice-<i>_<suffix>.pt`: tensor version of the `<i>`-th 2D slice in `sag`ittal, `cor`onal or `axi`al